Help prevent disease and improve the lives of people in your community and around the world

 |Technology Fee||Per quarter||$160||$640|

-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an Enrollment Specialist at 855-646-5286.
+*Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-646-5286.

 Tuition and fees are subject to change.
 Books and materials are not included and may cost between $500 to $700.